 Frequently Asked Questions about Company Formation in Cyprus

 1. Can a foreigner open a company in Cyprus?

 Yes.
 Cyprus welcomes foreign investors in various business fields.
 The legislation for investments allows foreigners to open the same types of legal entities

 2. What are the types of companies that can be incorporated in Cyprus?

 The types of companies in Cyprus are: private and public limited companies, partnership, sole proprietorships or branches of foreign companies.
 Our Cypriot company formation experts can help you

 3. Does the company need to have an office in Cyprus?

 Yes.
 A local registered office is needed for a company incorporated in Cyprus.
 The incorporation documents must be kept at this address.
-Our Cypriot company formation advisers can offer to businessmen special virtual office packages which include a local address.
+Our specialists in company formation in Cyprus can offer to businessmen special virtual office packages which include a local address.

 4. What are the steps for company incorporation in Cyprus?